Download your printable checklist here and gather all your long haul flight essentials in one place.

 If you’re heading to somewhere similar to where you came from, you can muddle on through in the same clothes you’re wearing for a day or two while you sort yourself out.
 You may feel icky beyond the threshold of ick but you can do it.

-However, if you’re heading somewhere much hotter or colder then life can quickly become miserable and you can even cause some permanent damage.
+However, if you’re heading somewhere much hotter or colder then life can quickly become miserable, with blistering sunburn and excruciating frostbite.
+So here’s how to avoid that.

 Hot Weather Essentials